sanying123/documentation/getting-started/getting-started.md

 To get started with ShiftLeft, you need:

 * A ShiftLeft account ([contact us](https://www.shiftleft.io/contact/)).
-* Linux, Mac OS X or Windows .NET operating system.
+* Linux, MacOS X or Windows .NET operating system.
 * A Java application you want to protect (or use the [HelloShiftLeft demo Java application](https://github.com/ShiftLeftSecurity/HelloShiftLeft)).

+Make sure to refer to [ShiftLeft Requirements](shiftleft-requirements.md) for specifics on all requirements.

 ## Downloading and Installing the ShiftLeft CLI

+The ShiftLeft command line interface (CLI) is used to submit applications for analysis and to run the ShiftLeft Microagent.
+The tool is named `sl`.

-Once you have downloaded and installed the ShiftLeft CLI, verify the installation by typing `sl help`.
+Once you have downloaded and installed the ShiftLeft CLI for your specific operating system, verify the installation by typing `sl help`.
 See more information on [Using the ShiftLeft CLI](using-sl-the-shiftleft-cli.md).

 ### Linux